robpacheco/cloud-native-kubernetes-liveproject/README.md

 ## Project Layout

-* api - API Documention for the SecurityNewsSource services using Swagger.
+* api - API Documentation for the SecurityNewsSource services using Swagger.
 * k8s - Kubernetes YAML files and other related Kubernetes resources for the SecurityNewsSource services and deployment.
 * payments - The source for the `payment` service.
 This includes the Dockerfile and related files.